 Hofstra Law uses a standard student budget when packaging federal and campus-based financial aid.
 Other educationally related expenses may be taken into consideration, such as child care, uninsured medical costs and relocation expenses (for entering students).
 These adjustments to the standard student budget are reviewed and approved on a case-by-case basis.
 A completed Budget Appeal Form (PDF) for should be submitted to the Financial Aid Office.
 The Financial Aid Office produces financial aid offers for admitted law students from March through August.
 The offers reflect eligibility for federal student loans and for some campus-based aid, such as need-based grants.
 Grant and scholarship awards made by the law school are assimilated into the federal student aid offer resulting in a package combining the federal student loans, campus-based aid, and grants and scholarships.

-Financial need is the difference between the cost of attendance (student budget) and our assessed student and parent contributions.
-There are two standardized formulas used to determine family contributions.
-The first is called Federal Methodology.
-Hofstra is required by law to use this formula to determine a student's eligibility for federal financial aid.
+Financial need is the difference between the cost of attendance (student budget) and our assessed student contribution.
+Hofstra is required by law to use the Federal Methodology formula to determine a student's eligibility for federal financial aid.
 The data used to conduct this analysis is collected via the FAFSA.
 Graduate students are always treated as independent for the purposes of determining eligibility for federal aid and therefore, they do not need to submit parental information on the FAFSA.

-Your Expected Family Contribution is determined by the data collected on the FAFSA and the NeedAccess applications.
-The information you provide goes through a federal and institutional methodology formula, which calculates your EFC.
+Your Expected Family Contribution is determined by the data collected on the FAFSA.
+The information you provide goes through a Federal Methodology formula, which calculates your EFC.

 Yes, Hofstra Law School offers both merit and need-based financial aid.

 Is my Financial Aid Award Notice the same as my student bill?